 Looking out across Cardigan Bay to the west and backed by the Cambrian Mountains to the east, Ceredigion is ideally located for holidaymakers who want to experience both the splendors of the sea and the majestic beauty of the Welsh countryside.
-With stunning beaches, charming harbour villages like Tresaith, Gwbert, Aberaeron and New Quay, and lively towns like Cardigan, Aberystwyth, Tregaron and Lampeter, this part of Wales has plenty to see and do and in all the towns and villages you will be able to book holidays and short breaks all year round.
+With stunning beaches, charming harbour villages like Tresaith, Gwbert, Aberaeron and New Quay, and lively towns like Cardigan, Aberystwyth, Tregaron and Lampeter, this part of Wales has plenty to see and do and in all the towns and villages you will be able to book exceptional accommodation for holidays and short breaks all year round.

 Running from Bardsey Island on the Lleyn Peninsula right down to St David’s in Pembrokeshire, Cardigan Bay also runs the full length of West Wales.
 The coastal path takes in Victorian resorts like Aberystwyth, wild, unspoiled beaches like Borth, tiny port villages such as Llangrannog and many other hidden gems that are just waiting to be discovered.
 New Quay’s most famous former resident, Dylan Thomas, attracts many visitors who are keen to follow the Dylan Thomas Trail around the town, which is thought to have provided the inspiration for the fictional town of Llareggub, in Under Milk Wood.
 Boat trips are available from the harbour in New Quay, taking visitors out to see seals, dolphins, porpoises and marine birds.
 However, if you prefer to keep your feet firmly on dry land, you still stand a very good chance of spotting dolphins here, as these friendly creatures routinely swim alongside New Quay’s harbour walls.